-- (a) Animal raising, confined standards. - (1) All zoning lots must be a minimum of 3 acres in size. - (2) Feedlots and fowl, poultry, or swine enclosures must be set back a minimum of 300 feet from the property line of any adjoining property within the residential, apartment, or apartment mixed use zoning district.
+- (a) Animal raising, confined standards. - (1) All zoning lots must have a minimum total lot area of 3 acres. - (2) Feedlots and fowl, poultry, or swine enclosures must be set back a minimum of 300 feet from the property line of any adjoining property within the residential, apartment, or apartment mixed use zoning districts.